felangel/equatable/README.md

 We can now compare instances of `Person` just like before without the pain of having to write all of that boilerplate.
 **Note:** Equatable is designed to only work with immutable objects so all member variables must be final.

-Equatable also supports `const` constructors but you'll need to override `props` instead of passing the props to super.
+Equatable also supports `const` constructors:

 ```dart
 import 'package:equatable/equatable.dart';